championballer/LFmT/git/README.md

 Commit SHAs and undoing commits : A commit is represented using the SHA-1 checksum of all the changes made in that commit.
 It looks something like this "1d8e15a834a2157fe7af04421c42a893e8a1f23a".
 This checksum obviously uniquely identifies a commit.
 These are used to select commits whenever needed.
 Git allows us to abbreviate SHAs with the first 5 symbols of the SHA.
 We can use ``` git revert commitSHA ``` to undo changes made in that commit.
 HEAD refers to the most recent commit.
 So ```git revert HEAD ``` undoes the last changes made to the repo.

+Working with other developers using git : Concept of local, remote and central repos.
+Our own copy of the repo is called local repo.
+Repos belonging to other developers are called remote repos.
+It is very common practice to declare one repo as the central repo where all work is synced and from other developers can pull changes from and push changes to.
+Rather than pushing and pulling individually to other repos, this happens to be much more convenient but that does not mean the other way round isn't possible.
+But this concept of central repos is central to the idea of many git hosting services like github, bitbucked and gitlab.

+To pull changes from a remote repo, it is important for it to be set up or linked to our repo.
+These linked repos are called remote repos.
+To list all linked repos we need to go with ```git remote``` .
+The repo we clone from is automatically added by the name of origin (The reverse is not true).
+We do git pull origin to pull changes from origin to our repo.

+To add a remote repo, we use ```git remote add name_to_given_to_the_remote_repo remote_repo_URL ```.
+To pull from this repo we need to specify two commands.
+The remote reference and the branch to pull from.

 **Note:** Atlasian has very good tutorials on git.